New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 HOW POLICYLAYER USES THIS

 PolicyLayer enforces policies at the individual tool level.
-YAML policies specify which tools are allowed or denied, with optional argument constraints.
+Each grant's policy specifies which tools are allowed or denied, with optional require and deny_if conditions on arguments.
 For example, you can allow the execute_sql tool but deny DROP statements, or allow write_file only to specific directories.
 Each tool call is evaluated against the policy before reaching the server.

 IN THE CATALOGUE